Exabyte-io/standata/README.md

 See [ESSE](https://github.com/Exabyte-io/esse) for the notes about development and testing.

 ### 4.1.
+Materials Source

+The materials data is sourced from the [Materials Project](https://next-gen.materialsproject.org) for 3D materials and [2dmatpedia](http://www.2dmatpedia.org) for 2D materials.
+The structural data in POSCAR format is stored in the `materials/sources` directory alongside the `manifest.yml` file that contains the additional description and metadata for each material.
+Python script `create_materials.py` is used to create the materials data files from the source data.

+### 4.2.
 Materials Naming Conventions

-Our dataset's naming convention for materials is designed to provide a comprehensive yet concise description of each material, incorporating essential attributes such as chemical composition, common name, crystal structure, and unique identifiers.
-This standardized naming ensures uniformity across our dataset and facilitates easy identification and categorization of materials.
+Our dataset's naming convention for materials is designed to provide a comprehensive description of each material, incorporating essential attributes such as chemical composition, common name, crystal structure, and unique identifiers.

-### 4.1.1.
+### 4.2.1.
 Name Property Format

 The format for the material name property is a structured representation that includes the chemical formula, common name, crystal system, space group, dimensionality, specific structure details, and a unique identifier.
-Each element in the name is separated by a comma and space, providing a clear and readable format.
+Each element in the name is separated by a comma and space.

 Format:
 ```